roonie007/react-sfc/packages/vite-plugin/README.md

 ## Limitations

-- Only Supports .rc Files: The plugin processes files with the .rc extension.
+- Only Supports .react Files: The plugin processes files with the .react extension.
 Ensure your components use this extension.
 - Custom Directives: Only $if and $for directives are supported at this time.
 - No Scoped Styles: Styles are global.
 Scoped styles are not yet implemented.
 - Limited Error Handling: Syntax errors in your templates may lead to build-time errors.
 Ensure your templates are valid.